vsergeev/luaradio/new-to-sdr.md

 Some of the earliest SDR software has its origins in the late 90s, with dial-up [software modems](https://en.wikipedia.org/wiki/Softmodem) (e.g. the U.S.
-Robotics "WinModem") that implemented the majority of the modem in software, rather than dedicated hardware, allowing for more inexpensive hardware.
+Robotics "WinModem") that implemented the majority of the modem in software, allowing for more inexpensive hardware.
 Other early SDR software was software support for amateur radio digital modes (FSK, PSK31, PACTOR, AX.25, etc.) that were modulated in the audio band.
 Amateur radio operators could interface the audio of their radio transceivers to their PC's sound card, and use software to receive or transmit these digital modes.

 Sound card operated digital modes are still popular in the amateur radio community today, and there is an abundance of older decoding software from this